awaisnisar97/Production-Ready-ECS-Platform-on-AWS/README.md

 - Deploying containerised workloads using ECS Fargate
 - Building secure AWS infrastructure using Terraform
 - Managing Terraform state in a production style workflow
-- Automating cloud deployments using GitHub Actions
 - Understanding AWS networking, load balancing and IAM
+- Testing Terraform deployment and destruction through GitHub Actions
+- Understanding infrastructure dependencies and Terraform state boundaries
+- Troubleshooting AWS IAM, OIDC, ECR, ECS networking and health checks

 A key learning was understanding the transition from manual cloud configuration to repeatable Infrastructure as Code and automated deployment workflows.